acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting.md

 permalink: /guidelines/hosting/
 redirect_from:
   - /hosting-guidelines/
-last_updated: September 18, 2021
+last_updated: August 23, 2025
 ---

 <!-- need to rewrite so "host team" is not ambiguous with club vs. competing house team -->

 # Table of Contents
 {: .no_toc}
 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

-# Bidding to host ACF tournaments
+## Bidding to host ACF tournaments

 If you would like to host an ACF tournament in your region, email the [Site Coordinator](mailto:hosting@acf-quizbowl.com).

-For details about the bidding process and policy specifically for ACF Nationals, see [Details about bidding for ACF Nationals](#details-about-bidding-for-acf-nationals).
+For details about the bidding process and policy specifically for ACF Nationals, see the section of this article about [details about bidding for ACF Nationals](#details-about-bidding-for-acf-nationals).

 ## Regions according to ACF